-The Composers’ Ensemble meets every Wednesday afternoon from 3-5pm in the School of Music to discuss new pieces, our plans for the term and anything that excites us as composers.
+We meet every Wednesday afternoon from 3-5 pm in the School of Music to discuss new pieces, music we're passionate about, and of course, to compose!
 We also arrange socials such as trips to Old Bar, as well as the annual trip to the world-renowned Huddersfield Contemporary Musical Festival each November.
 There are also plenty of wider LUUMS socials, which is a great way to meet like-minded people and potentially those who will perform your music!

 School of Music

 To find out when our next concert is, click here: